Asher Talks About Ways to Handle Being an Easily Frustrated Child

 gender nonconformity kids

-In this special kid’s POV edition, I share a short conversation I had with my 11-year-old Asher about being an easily frustrated child.
+In this special kid’s POV edition, I share a short conversation I had with 11-year-old Asher about being an easily frustrated child.
 Being easily frustrated is an issue many differently wired kids deal with on a regular basis, and it can lead to challenging situations in the classroom and at home.
 It’s also a tough one for many parents to know how to handle because frustrations can often seem to come from what we might be perceive to be an overreaction to something.
 Therefore, it can be harder for us to empathize and support our child through the frustration.
+Asher and I examine what happened on a day when he made a mistake on an art project.
+Because he didn’t have a big reaction to something that in the past would have really disrupted his whole experience, I wanted to find out how he processed the frustration without having an explosion.

 About Debbie & Asher